Naotica2/aku-nihongo/README.md

-# 🇮🇩➡️🇯🇵 Indo to Japanese Translator with AI Voie
+# 🇮🇩➡️🇯🇵 Indo to Japanese Translator with AI Voice

-This is a simple web app that translates Indonesian text into Japanese using Google Translate and reads it out loud with a cool AI voice from ElevenLb. It's perfect for learning, having fun, or pulling a prank on your frieds.
+This is a simple web app that translates Indonesian text into Japanese using Google Translate and reads it out loud with an AI voice from ElevenLabs.
+It's great for learning languages or just having fun.​

 ## ✨ Features
-- Type in Indonesian txt.
+Type in indonesian Language.

-- Get an instant Japanese translaton.
+Get an instant Japanese translation.​

-- Listen to the translation with a realistic AI voice (low-latency Flash v2.5 modl).
+Listen to the translation with a realistic AI voice (low-latency Flash v2.5 model).​

-- Copy the translated text easly.
+Easily copy the translated text.​

-## 🛠️ Tech Stac
+## 🛠️ Tech Stack

-- Vanilla HTML, CSS, and JavaScipt.
+HTML, CSS, and plain JavaScript.​

-- Google Translate API (no API key neeed).
+Google Translate API (no API key needed).​

-- ElevenLabs TTS API (requires your own API ey).
+ElevenLabs TTS API (requires your own API key).​

-## 🚀 How to Us
+## 🚀 How to Use

-1. Clone thisrepo.
+Clone this repository.​

-2. Open `index.html` in your brwser.
+Open index.html in your browser.​

-3. Type some Indonesiantext.
+Type some Indonesian text.​

-4. Click "Translate" to see the Japanese vesion.
+Click "Translate" to see the Japanese version.​

-5. Click "Speak" to hear it outloud.
+Click "Speak" to hear it out loud.​

-## 🔧 ElevenLabs setup
+## 🔧 ElevenLabs Setup

-To make the voice feature work, you'l need
+To use the voice feature, you'll need:​

-- Your own API key from [ElevenLabs](https://elevenlab.io/.
+Your own API key from ElevenLabs.​
-- A Voice ID that supports Jaanee.

-Just replace the `apiKey` and `voiceId` values in the JavaScript file with yor own.
+Replace the apiKey and voiceId values in the JavaScript file with your own.​

-## 📄 Lcense
+## 📄 License

-MIT icense.
+MIT License.​